Arnau478/Arnau478/README.md

 # Who am I?
 I'm Arnau478, a spanish full-stack developer.
-I really love coding, and this is my porfolio's GitHub repoitory.
+I really love coding, and this is my porfolio's GitHub repository.